Azure-Samples/cognitive-services-studybot-csharp/README.md

 1. Visual Studio 2017+

-1. Qna-Luis-Bot (v3 or v4) is a C# .NET Standard app
+1. Qna-Luis-Bot_v4 is a C# .NET Standard app

 1. Study Bot is a C# UWP app